The Trinity Scholars Program

 What We Believe

-We believe it’s foundational to know who you are before you can best determine what you should do in life.
+We believe it’s essential to know who you are before you can determine what you should do in life.

-We believe every individual is created with a God-given innate nature to thrive in life.
-To have a sense of“Calling”.
-We believe that tapping into and understanding that Calling, paired with guidance and support, is critical for success in college and for life-long success, satisfaction, and impact with lives of service no matter what career pathway a student follows.
+We believe every individual is created with a God-given innate nature to thrive in life; to have a sense of “Calling”.
+We believe that tapping into and understanding that “Calling” paired with guidance and support, is critical for success in college.
+We further believe that this “Calling” will lead to lifelong success, satisfaction and impact lives of service no matter what career pathway a student follows.

 How We Support